brandonplank/plank-tools/README.md

+# plank-tools
-# pclip
+Formally pclip

-Noclip but made by plank, first minecraft plugin.
+Plugin thats used in my anarchy server.